 Rubber Flooring V Foam Flooring - What is the best choice for Me?

-When deciding on the right flooring for your gym, you’ll want to choose something that is comfortable for workouts and safe, while also providing durability, and affordability, and is extremely low-maintenance.
+When deciding on the right flooring for your gym, you’ll want to choose something that is safe and comfortable for workouts while also providing durability, affordability, and is extremely low-maintenance.
 This often comes down to rubber and foam which tick all the boxes in this criteria.

 Rubber Gym Flooring